 Teams must be comprised of 3 or 4 student members.

-Teams can originate from schools (public, private, home-based, parochial or charter) or educational organizations such as science clubs or special interest programs.
+Teams can originate from universities or high schools (public, private, home-based, parochial or charter) or educational organizations such as science clubs or special interest programs.

 To register your team now, click here